Jack Sacco is the award-winning and bestselling author of Where the Birds Never Sing and Above the Treetops.

 In addition, scholars of the Holocaust have been enthusiastic in their praise.
 Where the Birds Never Sing has been endorsed by Rabbi Abraham Cooper on behalf of the Simon Wiesenthal Center and the Museum of Tolerance in Los Angeles.

-His recently-released book, Above the Treetops, is a fresh and entertaining biography of Nobel Prize Winning novelist William Faulkner.
+His new book, Above the Treetops, is a fresh and entertaining biography of Nobel Prize Winning novelist William Faulkner.

 Sacco is in demand as an accomplished public speaker who lectures widely throughout the United States and abroad.
 He has lectured at Yale University and the University of Notre Dame, as well as other colleges and conferences throughout the nation.
 In addition, he was also chosen to give a special presentation before the Royal Families of Europe.